International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 This specification defines a RESTful API over HTTPS for the [Contract Negotiation Protocol](./contract.negotiation.protocol.md).

-The OpenAPI definitions for this specification can be accessed [here](TBD).

 ## 2 Provider Path Bindings

 ### 2.1 Prerequisites